KlausPuchner/TinyML/arduino/02_projects/keyword_spotting/4words/README.md

 - **Equipment**
     - A computer with Ubuntu 20.04 installed (an Nvdia GPU is recommenced but not necessary)
-    - The Arduino Tiny Machine Learning Kit (https://store.arduino.cc/tiny-machine-learning-kit  - **Affiliate Link?**)
+    - The Arduino Tiny Machine Learning Kit (https://store.arduino.cc/tiny-machine-learning-kit )
 - **Arduino Installation** (can be installed manually or via Script, see xxxx)
     - Installed Arduino Nano 33 BLE Sense Board
     - Installed Arduino IDE